 Managers at PS Logistics address pay during a driver’s first week.
 “It may be as simple as ‘Let’s go over your settlement and make sure you understand what you’re being paid for and how you’re being paid,’” Daigle says.
 “After a few weeks, managers and drivers review the pay process again, because not everything is going to sink in after the first week.”

-According to a report by the popular HR company Workday, disengaged employees start showing declining engagement and loyalty nine months before they leave a company, and a lack of communication about pay can inspire employees to leave.
+According to a report by the popular HR company Workday, disengaged employees start showing declining engagement and loyalty nine months before they leave a company.
+A lack of communication about pay can inspire employees to leave.

 5. Treat drivers like customers

 Too often, businesses focus on customer satisfaction at the expense of employee satisfaction.
-Treating drivers like customers is an effective business strategy and one that has the potential to strengthen driver retention and company loyalty.
+Treating drivers like customers is an effective business strategy.
+One that can strengthen driver retention and company loyalty.

 In the Forbes article “Treating Employees Like Customers: Why It’s Your Best Performance Strategy,” writer Heather V. MacArthur recommends training managers to provide great employee service just as they learn to provide great customer service.
 Holding managers accountable for how they lead, and making sure they’re comfortable receiving feedback, “sends a strong message that all employees matter,” MacArthur writes.

-For more great tips on getting the most from your team, whether it’s small or enterprise-sized, check out 10 top takeaways from the best fleets of 2021.
+For more great tips on getting the most from your team, check out 10 top takeaways from the best fleets.